qundao/mirror-beautifulsoup4/doc/source/index.rst

 how to use it, how to make it do what you want, and what to do when it violates your expectations.

-This document covers Beautiful Soup version 4.9.3.
-The examples in this documentation should work the same way in Python 2.7 and Python 3.8.
+This document covers Beautiful Soup version 4.10.0.
+The examples in this documentation were written for Python 3.8.

 You might be looking for the documentation for `Beautiful Soup 3
 <http://www.crummy.com/software/BeautifulSoup/bs3/documentation.html>`_.
-If so, you should know that Beautiful Soup 3 is no longer being developed and that support for it will be dropped on or after December 31, 2020.
+If so, you should know that Beautiful Soup 3 is no longer being developed and that all support for it was dropped on December 31, 2020.
 If you want to learn about the differences between Beautiful Soup 3 and Beautiful Soup 4, see `Porting code to BS4`_.